 Sit On Top Kayaks

 Sit on top kayaks have an open cockpit like a canoe.
 They still have the low gunwale so they do still look different from a canoe but they are probably the most canoe-like of all the types of kayaks out there.
+We love using Hobie sit on kayaks for fishing.
+This type of kayak has a pedal drive as well as paddles to allow you to keep your hands free when required for fishing.

 Recreational kayaks are normally quite short and wide.
 This gives them good levels of stability and maneuverability.
 Sit on top kayaks and inflatable kayaks are both considered to be recreational kayaks.